TheJumpCloud/support/zero-touch/prestage_user_enrollment/README.md

 **MDM Server:** A Mobile Device Management server registered with Apple DEP.

 **jumpcloud_bootstrap_template.sh:** The template .sh file that contains the logic for the zero-touch workflow.
 This file has variables that must be populated with org specific settings and has fields to populate with a user configuration module.
 This .sh file is converted to a PKG and is the payload which is run which drives the zero-touch workflow.

+**LaunchDaemon:** A LaunchDaemon will be created to drive the completion of the jumpcloud_bootstrap_template.sh script.
+LaunchDaemons are processes which run as root and are invoked at system startup.

 **user_configuration_modules:** The folder that contains the user configuration modules.
 The user configuration modules provide optionality for how PreStaged users locate and activate their JumpCloud accounts during DEP onboarding.